 What is Stimulant Addiction?

-Stimulant drugs are popular, largely, because they cause the brain to generate dopamine, a ‘feel good’ chemical in the brain, which usually is the brains response to things that make us happy, like intimacy or eating food we like.
+Stimulant drugs are popular, largely, because they cause the brain to generate dopamine, a ‘feel-good’ chemical in the brain, which usually is the brain’s response to things that make us happy, like intimacy or eating food we like.
 When the drug wears off and our brain is devoid of dopamine, the body begins to crave the feeling of dopamine and therefore requires more stimulants to keep producing chemicals that make us feel good.
-This is the basic framework of how dependency and addiction takes form.
+This is the basic framework of how dependency and addiction take form.

 The relationship between stimulants and sports has been well known in contemporary news.
 Many athletes have been named and shamed for abusing stimulants to progress in their chosen sport, allowing them to have a non-ethical lead over their competition and defrauding public trust.
 There are existing procedures to test for stimulants.
 However, many people continue to abuse these drugs and sophisticated methods of evasion are often continually being developed.